Caffeine and Acne: the Final Judgement

 Energy drinks – avoid.
 Newfangled “monster” energy drinks now contain 500mg of coffee per bottle, the equivalent of 6-7 cups of caffeine.
 A 2014 study found that nearly 20% of energy juice drinkers experienced heart palpitations and nearly 30% reported “weekly jolt and crash episodes”.

-Making matters worse, energy drinks are sometimes dripping with 30 grams of sugar per bottle, often in the form of high fructose corn syrup, which is badly balanced towards fructose and contains a horrific pesticide called glyphosate which is the arch enemy of healthy gut bacteria.
+Making matters worse, energy drinks are sometimes dripping with 30 grams of sugar per bottle.
 Even if your muscles are craving fuel, you’d be better off downing gallons of coffee and its bountiful antioxidants.

 Consider that yogurt, an acne-friendly food which is full of useful bacteria, turns quickly to inflammatory junk when you pour in added sugar.
-The opposite is also true: a troublesome ingredient like caffeine can be neutered when a food has plenty of antioxidants.
+Likewise, a troublesome ingredient like caffeine can be neutered when a food has plenty of antioxidants.

 Conclusion – your acne-friendly caffeine strategy

-Caffeine in coffee is safe for acne.Caffeine is not the devil itself like alternative medicine activists make it out to be.
+Caffeine in coffee is safe for acne.Caffeine is nowhere near the devil that alternative medicine activists make it out to be.
 Yes, it can cause heart palpitations and tremors, but caffeine is also neuroprotective in the brain.

 For acne, caffeine is dead simple.
 Firstly, restrict your intake to two or three cups of coffee per day, depending on your individual reactions.
 Secondly, to control your stress and sleep quality, consume your caffeine before lunch or at least eight hours before bedtime.
 Thirdly, get your caffeine from tea and coffee, to pile in additional acne-clearing compounds.